Disabling CSS Animations for Consistent Visual Baselines

 });

-Implement a pre-snapshot validation step that queries computed styles to confirm suppression took effect:
+Add a pre-snapshot check that queries computed styles to confirm the override applied before you trust any baseline:

 async function verifyAnimationSuppression(page) {